GiannisSialmas/golangExamples/readme.md

 ```
 will fetch that package and add it to go.mod file with an exact version.
 If the package exists in your go.mod file, **it will be updated to the latest version**
+Only direct dependencies are recorded in the go.mod file

 ## Fetch all dependencies
 ```
-go get
+go mod download
 ```
-This will fetch all dependencies for a project
+This will fetch all dependencies that are listed in go.mod and go.sum
-When it encounters an import of a package not provided by any module in go.mod, the go command automatically looks up the module containing that package and adds it to go.mod, using the latest version.
-Only direct dependencies are recorded in the go.mod file

 ## List all dependencies (Direct and Indirect)
 ```